OpenZeppelin/defender-as-code/template/README.md

 ### Logs

-You can use `sls logs --function <stack_resource_id> --data {...}` to retrieve the latest action logs for a given action identifier (e.g. mystack.action-example-1).
+You can use `sls logs --function <stack_resource_id>` to retrieve the latest action logs for a given action identifier (e.g. mystack.action-example-1).
 This command will run continiously and retrieve logs every 2 seconds.
-The `--data` flag is optional.

 ### Invoke